csantanapr/openshift-bootcamp/Labs/Lab-Extra01-Deploying-OpenShift/creating-openshift-installation.md

 ```
 $ ./openshift-install wait-for bootstrap-complete --dir=$(pwd) --log-level=info
+INFO Waiting up to 30m0s for the Kubernetes API at https://api.ocp4.openshift.cloud.lab.com:6443...
 ```

 When bootstrap procecss is complete, we can remove the bootstrap node from the cluster